HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-decedent-intro.md

 ### Usage
 The Decedent profile contains basic information about the decedent, including data that are essential to the death record.

+  Note: The Decedent profile is based on the [US Core Patient Profile](http://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-patient.html) which requires gender.
+  The death record submission use case uses NCHS's definition of sex at time of death which is different than gender.
+Complete death record submissions may fail FHIR validation due to lack of a value for gender.

 | **#** |  **Description**   |  **IJE Name**   | IJE only |  **Field**  |  **Type**  | **Value Set**  |
 | :---------: | ------------- | ------------ | :----------: |---------- | -------- | -------- |
 | 7 | Decedent's Legal Name--Given  | GNAME| |name.given , name.use = official | string | - |